-If you disagree with an insurer's decision you will usually need to request an internal review by them before you can bring the dispute to us to resolve.
+If you disagree with an insurer's decision you will usually need to request an internal review by them within in 28 days before you can bring the dispute to us to resolve.

 What is it?

 An internal review is when an insurer reviews a decision they have previously made about your claim.

 The internal review will be conducted by a person with the required skills, experience, knowledge and training, who did not have a role in the original decision.
 It can result in the decision being changed, or remaining the same.

 The reviewer will consider the information used in the initial decision, as well as any further information you provide in support of your internal review application.